sciZer0/7/v/README.md

 The changes in the blockchain industry will be especially-huge.

-Thanks to this new paradigm, each "old" blockchain created before 2023 or so might definitely be perceived in the future as **unpopular**.
+Thanks to this new paradigm, each "old" blockchain created before 2023 or so might definitely be perceived in the future as **unpopular**

 — since each new blockchain might easily start up with the biggest-ever global user-base of billions of people and with more just (fair) token-distribution (meaning the fundamentally-better Gini coefficient).